kubeflow/pipelines/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## Contributor License Agreement

+Contributions to this project must be accompanied by a Contributor License Agreement.
+You (or your employer) retain the copyright to your contribution;
+this simply gives us permission to use and redistribute your contributions as part of the project.
+Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.

+You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 ## Contribution Guidelines

 To propose a new feature or a change that alters some existing user experience